tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

-# Rule Fields
+# Rule Properties

 These are case insensitive.
+If a property accepts multiple values as an array, you do not need to use the [ ] to denote an array if only entering a single value.

 > **<font color="green">Priority</font>**: All matching rules will be applied to a record in ascending priority.
 Default: 0
 Matching priority will be applied in random order so be carful if multiple rules edit the same fields on a record.